Supermagnum/double-gain/README.md

 A good set of headphones or ear protection with built in speakers will keep out unwanted sounds or noise.

 Should also work nice with hydrophones.
 PZT-5H tubes is best for that.
-You may want more gain, 35 dB for that.
-If so,use : https://github.com/Supermagnum/double-gain
+You may want more gain, 35 or 40 dB for that.
 In case of a hydrophone it's possible to have the hydrophone attached with a long cable and the amplifier/buffer circuit close to the piezoelectric elements.
 It's of course extremely important that the circuit board and connections are absolutely waterproof.
 A epoxy filled container or inside the hydrophone bulb is OK.

 For hydrophone usage: The two piezoelectric tubes elements needs to be encapsulated in Ecopoxy Flowcast epoxy, with as little thickness to the outside of the piezoelectric tubes as possible.
 A streamlined bulb should be nice for that.
 The more streamlined, the less water flow noise.
 Some interesting ideas can be found in: https://github.com/Supermagnum/piezo-balanced/blob/main/Barlow-et-al-2008-HydrophoneConstruction_TM-417.pdf Note: Ecopoxy Flowcast does not need any vacuum, just a mold and a way to hold the piezoelectric tubes centered.
 It's also safer to work with.
 Of course two piezoelectric disks inside something waterproof that can handle the water pressure is also useable.